 For 25 nights, le Parc de la Villette turns into an outdoor movie theater.
 These movie screenings are completely free and therefore, quite popular!
 They sometimes limit the number of people who can enter the area, so be sure to get there on the early side to set up a spot for yourself and your picnic.
 They start streaming the films at the Cinéma en plein air after sunset.

 Tour de France

-Disneyland® Paris celebrates its 30th anniversary this year and will have a variety of activities for you to enjoy to make your visit even more memorable.
-New shows, costumes, and unique 30th anniversary displays are sure to delight whether it’s your first time to Disneyland® Paris or you’ve been before.
-Not sure if it’s worth adding to your itinerary?—here’s why you should go to Disneyland® Paris this summer (plus a chance to win 2 free tickets!).
+Disneyland Paris is celebrating its 30th anniversary with a grand finale this summer and a variety of activities for you to enjoy to make your visit even more memorable.
+New shows, costumes, and unique 30th anniversary displays are sure to delight whether it’s your first time to Disneyland Paris or you’ve been before.
+Check out my Disneyland Paris Guide for tips on planning your visit.